Building A Matcha Tea Shop Case Study

 We made purposeful efforts to get reviews on Facebook, Google My Business, Yell/Yelp, Trust Pilot, and more.
 We ended up with hundreds of 5-star reviews spread over multiple platforms.

-Part of our online marking efforts included more than just getting reviews.
-We developed a specific strategy to replying to reviews as well.
-With taking this “industry secret” approach, we were able to help boost our ranking within local searches as well.
+Part of our online marketing efforts included more than just getting reviews.
+We also developed a specific strategy for engagement by replying to reviews.
+By taking this “industry secret” approach, we were able to help boost our ranking within local searches.

 Shopify and E-commerce

-There was more than this, though.
-We got our design team heavily involved with Lydia on this project.
-So while she spent a week building the website and ensuring the checkout worked and it was functional, the design team started working on various merchandise.
+There was more to this, though.
+We heavily involved our design team with Lydia on this project.
+So while she spent a week building the website and ensuring the checkout worked and was functional, the design team started working on various merchandise.

-This merchandise was to include t-shirts, tote bags and mugs.
-Each “section” we decided would have up to 10 different designs or slogans that would be repeated across all item types.
-This way if someone really liked “So Little Time, So Matcha To Do”, they could get a mug, tote and matching t-shirt to express their support of all things matcha fully.
+The selection included t-shirts, tote bags, and mugs.
+Each “section,” we decided, would have up to 10 different designs or slogans that would be repeated across all item types.
+This way, if someone really liked “So Little Time, So Matcha To Do,” they could get a mug, tote, and matching t-shirt to express their full support of all things matcha.

 After a month of designing and a week of website building, the store was ready for orders and was added to our various sites to buy directly from.

-We also enjoyed ordering samples and having a fun photo shoot to document the project.
+We also enjoyed ordering samples and having a fun photo shoot documenting the project.

 Suppliers and equipment: